LPSim/backend/README.md

 frontend.
 Please open console of frontend and check the error message on both sides.

+#### Room Server

+You can serve multiple matches by using room server.
+It manages multiple HTTP server instances, frontend can create new room and join existing room.
+When a new room is created, room server will tell frontend the room name and the port it runs, then frontend will connect to the HTTP server on that port.
+When a room is created for a long time and no POST request is received, it will be closed automatically.
+Refer to `lpsim/network/http_room_server.py` and `http_room_serve.py` for more details.

 ### Start a match non-interactively

 #### Define the deck